benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 ## All Pages Report

 You can construct either a report or a visualization in Analytics that is similar to an **All Pages Report** in other tools.
-Content performance is one of the fundamentals of web analytics, and this report provides that.
+This report provides content performanc--one of the fundamentals of web analytics.
 This section describes the following:

 1. How to construct an **Pages** Report with the Analytics report interface.
-1. How to construct a visualization in Analysis Workspace similar to an All Pages Report.
+1. How to construct a **Page Performance** visualization in Analysis Workspace similar to an All Pages Report.

 Additionally, by creating these in Analytics, you learn: